Janette H. Ok

 Bio

-Ok is an active member of the Society of Biblical Literature.
-She serves on the Committee for Underrepresented Racial and Ethnic Minorities in the Profession after previously co-chairing the Asian and Asian American Hermeneutics unit and serving on the Status of Women in the Profession Committee and the steering committee of the Minoritized Criticism and Biblical Interpretation unit.
+An active member of the Society of Biblical Literature, Ok serves on the Committee for Underrepresented Racial and Ethnic Minorities in the Profession and the Professional Conduct Committee.
+She previously co-chaired the Asian and Asian American Hermeneutics seminar and served on both the Status of Women in the Profession Committee and the steering committee of the Minoritized Criticism and Biblical Interpretation unit.
+She also serves on the editorial boards of Brill’s Biblical Interpretation Series and Cascade’s Asian American Theology and Ministry Series and is a Senior Fellow of the Asian American Center at Fuller.